Research data life cycle

 For other domain-specific repositories, see e.g. ELIXIR Deposition databases, Scientific Data recommended repositories, EBI archive wizard (help to find the right repository depending on data type), or FAIRsharing (the latter can also assist in finding metadata standards suitable for describing your datasets).

-For datasets that do not fit into domain-specific repositories, use a general repository e.g. SciLifeLab Data Repository, Figshare and Zenodo.
+For datasets that do not fit into domain-specific repositories, use an institutional or general repository e.g. SciLifeLab Data Repository, Stockholm University Figshare, Swedish National Data Service (SND) or Zenodo.

 The SciLifeLab Data Repository, powered by Figshare and supported by SciLifeLab and the Knut and Alice Wallenberg foundation through the Data-Driven Life Science (DDLS) program, is a repository for publishing any kind of research-related data, e.g. documents, figures, or presentations.
 Figshare is an open data repository used by researchers in numerous disciplines.
 Through an agreement with Figshare, SciLifeLab offers researchers and units the opportunity to upload and publish their research data through a dedicated portal.